iremkapucuoglu/p4b-website/content/en/docs/alphashape.md

 <img src="\images\docs\technical_documentation\alphashape\grid_en.webp" alt="r5 isochrone" style="max-height:150px;"/>

-What we need to know about these grid cells, the resolution of the results depends on the Web Mercator zoom levels.
-Resolution is a trade-off between performance and accuracy.
-We require different zoom levels however walking and cycling have lower travel distances and therefore it is important to have the highest resolution possible.
-High zoom levels produce high-resolution results at the expense of computation time.
+The resolution of the grid cells depends on the Web Mercator zoom levels.
+Meanwhile, the resolution is a trade-off between performance and accuracy.
+Different zoom levels are implemented for walking/cycling and public transport.
+To consider the fact that walking and cycling is requiring analyses focusing on the local level.
+Generally speaking higher resolutions are producing high-resolution results but are paired with longer computations times.

 #### Visualization

-This is visualized by using "Marching square contour line algorithm", a computer graphics algorithm that can generate two-dimensional contour lines from a rectangular array of values.[1]
+The isochrone itself is a shape that is derived from the routing grid using the "Marching square contour line algorithm", a computer graphics algorithm that can generate two-dimensional contour lines from a rectangular array of values [1].
 This algorithm transforms the grid from a 2D array to a shape to visualize or analyzed.
 An illustration of 2D image processing is shown in the figure.

 <img src="\images\docs\technical_documentation\alphashape\wiki.webp" alt="marching square" style="max-height:350px;"/>

-If you want to reach more detailed content about isochrones and how they work, it can be accessed on the tutorial and video sections on the website.
+If you want to learn how the isochrone can besued within GOAT, you can access the tutorial and video sections on the website.

 #### References